-One of my guilty pleasures is reality ghost shows like GHOST HUNTERS and MY GHOST STORY.
-Saturday night, A&E had a marathon of a show I’ve never seen called AMERICAN HAUNTING.
+One of my guilty pleasures is reality ghost shows like THE DEAD FILES and MY HAUNTED HOUSE.
+One of these shows is AMERICAN HAUNTING.

 In each episode, some poor family has the show’s cameras put all over their house to record ghostly happenings, various experts like mediums and researchers are brought in, the violence ratchets up to the point that they realize something a lot meaner than an annoyed and dead former owner is around, then an exorcist, priest, or psychic exorcist comes in and kicks out the evil thing.